emalka/python-dependency-injection/README.md

 # Python-dependency-injection

-Python-dependency-injection is a simple yet powerful framework for dependency injection in Python
+Python-dependency-injection is a simple yet powerful mini-framework for dependency injection in Python

 ## Installation